barnardcsc/Spring-24-From-Python-to-R/README.md

 **This repository contains the following materials:**
   1. from-python-to-r-slides.pdf: &ensp; slide deck containing information on R, also used to guide the workshop flow
-  2. from-python-to-r-book.zip:  HTML book of various dataset materials used throughout the workshop
+  2. from-python-to-r-book.zip: &ensp; HTML book of various dataset materials used throughout the workshop
-  3. from-python-to-r-basics.ipynb:  notebook used to follow the instructor during the first live coding portion of the workshop
+  3. from-python-to-r-basics.ipynb: &ensp; notebook used to follow the instructor during the first live coding portion of the workshop
-  4. from-python-to-r-dataset.ipynb:  notebook used to follow the instructor during the second live coding portion of the workshop
+  4. from-python-to-r-dataset.ipynb: &ensp; notebook used to follow the instructor during the second live coding portion of the workshop